Written by Leegrid Stevens

 Dan: Steven's direction was very clear, yet he also allowed me plenty of freedom to work creatively to meet the production's needs.
 I was familiar with the Nintendo games of his childhood that he wanted to suggest in his work, and he was very encouraging throughout the process of making and revising it.
 He took a gamble on me, as I hadn't made much pixel art at that time.
 I've since gone on to draw and animate an entire retro computer game called Cuttle Scuttle.
 Working on The Dudleys! helped me build the confidence I needed to take on this recent project.

-part of working on this production?
+What was the most challenging part of working on this production?

 Leegrid: Learning photoshop and drawing everything pixel by pixel.